drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 - Project Plan (`Week 1`)

-  > Discussing which data source that suit the best for our project objectives and scope.
+  > A project plan is a comprehensive document that outlines the goals, objectives, and strategies for completing a specific project.
+It includes a detailed timeline, task list, and resource allocation, as well as risk assessment and mitigation strategies.
+The project plan serves as a roadmap for the entire team and ensures that everyone is aligned and working towards the same end goal.

 - Data Preparation (`Week 2`)